So why were the New Hampshire polls wrong?

 So why did they get it so wrong?
 The fact every company got it wrong suggests we can ignore methodological differences between the companies.

-One possibility is that those voted were different to those who answered the poll.
-Now as you see in Suffolk poll, they ask how likely people are to vote, and 96% were very likely so that mitigates that problem.
+One possibility is that those who voted were different to those who answered the poll.
+Now as you see in this Suffolk poll, they ask how likely people are to vote, and 96% were very likely so that mitigates that problem.
 But if for example Clinton had a much better get out the vote machine, then that could be part of it.

 Another possibility is the independents voted Republican rather than Democrat.
 You see Clinton led in some polls amongst Democrats only, but Obama had a massive lead amongst independents.
 However 43% of those who voted in the Democrat primary were independents so again that is probably not it.